sergiomelas/SML-Backup/readme.txt

 * Description:
   - This collection of scripts implements incremental backups of your home folder using rsynk with a pretty interface
+  - The incremental backups are fully integrated with timeshift for system backup
   - This software will reside in the backup disk

 * Usage:
   - Click on the "Backup" launcher to create a backup or generate an incremental one afterwards
   - Drag and drop backup folders to the "Delete" launcher to delete them
+  - Click "Timeshift OS Backups"laucher to acess the system backups timeshift interface

 * Installation Instructions:
   -Needed dependencies :
     zenity rsync original-awk
-    (for debian just install running the script, see below) -Prepare the disk with compression
+    (for debian just install running the script, see below) or run

+    -Prepare the disk with compression
       -Insert a USB HD you want to use as backup drive

       -Format in in BTRFS with a name you prefer for example  "Backup_Disk" using a partition manager giving access to you as owner